The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 Offline time is essential.

 Fortunately, asynchronous working skills make it possible to respect that time without requiring employees to log in at any time there is work to be done outside their designated schedule.
-While flexible hours make it possible for people to work at their best times, asynchronous flexibility also leaves room for family and personal time whenever it needs to be scheduled.
+While flexible hours enable people to work at their optimal times, asynchronous flexibility also allows for family and personal time to be scheduled as needed.

 Instead of an always-online policy, build a slightly offset schedule so that everyone can be online with the team at least once a week.